Welcome to today's edition of the Rush 24-7 podcast.

 They just keep going.

-Uh you it we haven't even talked about what the environmentalists did damage-wise to that region that set this region up for flooding, which is really what happened here.
+We haven't even talked about what the environmentalists did damage-wise to that region that set this region up for flooding, which is really what happened here.

 A flood occurred.

-The hurricane went through there really didn't do much uh of the damage you see on TV.
+It really didn't do much of the damage you see on TV.

-It was the flooding that occurred long after the hurricane had gone through and had passed that created uh the scenes on television that we saw.
+It was the flooding that occurred long after the hurricane had gone through and had passed that created the scenes on television that we saw.

-And you find that so much thought went into this back in the 90s, and you saw that so much money was spent on this back in the nineties, and you see that all the money that was sent down there was not used for the purposes uh for which it was intended.
+And you find that so much thought went into this back in the 90s, and you saw that so much money was spent on this back in the 90s.

 Ex-presidents don't criticize the current occupant.

-Don't don't break my leg.
+Don't break my leg.

 What do you mean this is the first time?